 Session Details Academic Standards Common Core ELA Common Core Math Session Five: A Penny Shared Students are introduced to storybook characters and their plans to earn money for a worthy cause.
-Objectives: Students will: Explain the importance of giving Organize a chronological sequence of events SSKH3 Correctly use words and phrases related to chronology and time.
-SSKCG1 Demonstrate an understanding of good citizenship.
-SSKE3 Explain how money is used to purchase goods and services.
-IPS 2. organize items chronologically Reading Foundations RF.K.1-4 Writing W.K.1,8 Literature RL.K.1-4 RL.K.7 RL.K.9-10 Speaking and Listening SL.K.1-6 Language L.K.4,6 Counting and Cardinality CC.2.1.K.A.1-3
+Objectives: Students will: Explain the importance of giving Organize a chronological sequence of events Social Studies K Unit 4 Chronology Students will analyze change over time in school by analyzing school schedules to determine past, present, and future, classifying activities of the day, week, and month according to themes and constructing personal timelines that show events from the past, present, and dreams for the future.
+Reading Foundations RF.K.1-4 Writing W.K.1,8 Literature RL.K.1-4 RL.K.7 RL.K.9-10 Speaking and Listening SL.K.1-6 Language L.K.4,6 Counting and Cardinality CC.2.1.K.A.1-3